imchristianlowe/imchristianlowe.github.io/_posts/2022-11-06-planning-static-site-with-lead-capture.md

 #### Option 2
 The project will be broken up into two parts.
 > The static site hosted on S3 and use the API Gateway as an API.
-The API Gateway will send the payload to EventBridge.
+The API Gateway will send the payload to Dynamodb.
+A Dynamodb Stream will trigger a lambda which will forward the event to AWS EventBridge.

 ![Desktop View](/assets/images/static_site_with_lead_capture_-_with_eventbus.png)
 _Static Site with Lead Capture and EventBus_